BABISH

 Grab a small (latke-sized) ball of leftover risotto and flatten it into a pancake with your hand.
 Take cubed mozzarella (or other cheese) and press into the middle.

-1 cube Mozzarella or jack cheese (something melty)
+1 cup mozzarella or jack cheese (something melty)

 3.